 All osteopaths registered with us must be fit to practise.
 This means that they must have the skills, knowledge, good health and good character to do their job safely and effectively.
-Fitness to practise hearings are held to decide whether an osteopath's fitness to practise is impaired.
-Notices of these hearings and the decisions reached at them may be published
+If a concern is raised against an osteopath and our Investigating Committee believes there is a case to answer, a fitness to practise hearing will be held to decide whether an osteopath's fitness to practise is impaired.
+Notices of these hearings and the decisions reached at them may be published on the GOsC's website.

 The GOsC has a Fitness to Practise Publication Policy (the policy) which has been in place since 2013.
-The policy focusses on the length of time that notices of decisions should appear on the public website.
+The policy focuses on the length of time that notices of decisions should appear on the public website.

-The purpose of the Policy is to ensure that the GOsC meets its obligations to publicise fitness to practise information, while protecting the rights of those involved in its proceedings.
+The purpose of the policy is to ensure that the GOsC meets its obligations to publicise fitness to practise information, while protecting the rights of those involved in its proceedings.